ProfOyzon/LookingForGroup/database/README.md

 This is an docker based alternative to downloading the software directly onto your PC!
 All you need to do is create the image/container, then run it whenever you are working.

+> [!Warning]
-[!Warning] Do not share the image with anyone else as it is a mock of the live database and might contain information that should not be shared.
+> Do not share the image with anyone else, as it is a mock of the live database and may contain information that should not be shared.

 ## Requirements